pablo-tech/Bayesian-Structure-Learning/README.md

 The final Log scoring algorithm matches Decisions Under Uncertainty, page 47, formula 2.83

-Both scoring algorithms are defined in graphoscore.py

-While not immediately evident from the formulas mentioned, both algorithms use Uniform Dirichlet Prior (all pseudocounts = 1).

 They are compared to each other in:

 ``